geoserver/geoserver.github.io/_posts/2024-03-19-geoserver-2-25-0-released.md

 The combination of Apache [mod_auth_openidc](https://github.com/OpenIDC/mod_auth_openidc) with [geoserver-jwt-headers-plugin]() provides an alternative to using the [geoserver-sec-oauth2-openid-connect-plugin](https://docs.geoserver.org/latest/en/user/community/oauth2/oidc.html) plugin.

 We'd like to thank David Blasby (GeoCat) for this work on this module.

+## Developer Updates

+### ResourceStore / Paths API Change

+Developers should keep in mind some important maintenance work performed by Niels Charlier on the use absolute and relative paths in the `ResourceStore`.
+See the [Developers Guide](https://docs.geoserver.org/latest/en/developer/programming-guide/config/resource.html) for more information.

+This does not affect end users.

+### Experimental Java 21 support

+GeoServer, along with GeoTools and GeoWebCache, are now tested to build and pass tests with Java 21.

+This is not yet an endorsement to run GeoServer in production with Java 21.
+We are looking ahead at the [2024 roadmap]({% post_url 2024-01-03-roadmap %}), and are making sure the basics are covered for the newer Java releases.

 ## Full Release notes